harkalygergo/TEST-Cost-effective-delivery/README.md

 ## Usage

 For demo version just edit and run `test.php`.
 Output is a `Warehouse` object, which is closest to buyer.
+Current version Buyer's city is Budapest and there are some Hungarian cities defined, but you can set `$randomPoints` to `true` in Test class, so it would generate random coordinates and names for them.

 For live version call function with `new App($buyer, $order, $warehouses);` command.